mathworks-ref-arch/matlab-production-server-on-azure/releases/R2019b/README.md

-For other releases, see [How do I launch a template that uses a previous MATLAB release?](#how-do-i-launch-a-template-that-uses-a-previous-matlab-release)
-<p><strong>Note:</strong> Creating resources on Azure can take at least 30 minutes.</p>

 ## Step 2.
 Configure Cloud Resources
 Provide values for parameters in the custom deployment template on the Azure Portal :